Wally869/MidiSplitter/README.md

 ### Overview

-Script to split midi files into tracks and subsegments.
+Script to split midi files from a folder, into subsegments.
+The intent is to extract "patterns" from individual tracks

 ### Dependencies